aenarete/aenarete.github.io/solidarity.md

 ## Solidarity with victims of the floods
 Dianah Sayi Mugalizi, a climate activist from Nairobi is one of the lucky people who have secured a dry place to live.
 Dianah is hosting 12 refugees, among them women who are breastfeeding and elder women who need urgent medical attention.
 They have nowhere to call home now since their homes were carried by water.
 They dearly need your help with food, basic amenities and emergency housing.

 Please, support her in supporting others!
-More info: [https://gofund.me/ca077210](https://gofund.me/ca077210) For one time or monthly donations, please use the blue button below.
+In 2024 we received about 4500 EUR of donations, which was sufficient for food and housing, but not sufficient to pay the medical costs.
+Please, donate to make it possible to provide ongoing support using the blue button below.

 ~~~
 <a class="dbox-donation-page-button" href="https://donorbox.org/campaign2024?designation=Support%20the%20refugees%20with%20shelter%20and%20food&amp;default_interval=o" style="background: rgb(18, 138, 237); color: rgb(255, 255, 255); text-decoration: none; font-family: Verdana, sans-serif; display: flex; font-size: 16px; padding: 8px 24px; border-radius: 5px; gap: 8px; width: fit-content; line-height: 24px;"><img src="https://donorbox.org/images/white_logo.svg" style="display: none;">Donate</a><p/>